aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 4. Update Lambda policy to allow sending SNS notifications

-If you look at the function in <b>requestUnicorn.js</b> starting from line 76, you will see that we are attempting to use SNS to publish a message to a topic.
+If you look into <b>requestUnicorn.js</b> on line 76, you will see that we are attempting to use SNS to publish a message to a topic.
 The issue here is that we will have insufficient permissions to do that.

 Lets look back into the serverless.yml file at the stanza <b>iamRoleStatements</b>.
 For starters, you can copy and paste the snippet below the existing policy.